-Exhibits IV-13 and IV-14 depict compatibility data associated with the safety zones at the Airport.
-The safety zones illustrated on the maps were developed based on guidance in the Handbook.
-Safety zones translate aircraft accident distribution patterns into a set of distinct zones with regular geometric shapes and sizes.
-For Runway 17-35, shown on Exhibit IV-13, the safety zones were developed based on the Handbook's guidance for a medium general aviation runway with a length between 4,000 and 6,000 feet and approach visibility minimums between 3/4 mile and 1 mile (see Figure 9-K, page 9-38 of the Handbook's guidance for a medium general aviation runway with a length between 4,000 and 6,000 feet and approach visibility minimums of 3/4 mile and 1 mile (see Figure 9-K, page 9-38 of the Handbook).
-For Runway 9R-27L, the safety zones were developed based on the Handbook's guidance for a short general aviation runway of less than 4,000 feet and having only visual approach capabilities (see Figure 9-K, page 9-38 of the Handbook).
+Exhibit IV-9 depicts compatibility data associated with the safety zones at the Airport.
+The safety zones illustrated on the map were developed based on guidance included in the Handbook.
+Safety zones translate aircraft accident distribution pattern data into a set of distinct zones with regular geometric shapes and sizes.
+For Runway 6-24, the safety zones were developed based on the Handbook's guidance for a general aviation runway with a length of 4,000 to 5,999 feet and approach visibility minimums of between 0.75 and 1.0 mile (see Figure 9L, page 9-28 of Handbook).
+For compatibility planning purposes, these safety zones are adjusted to reflect the nuances of aircraft operations at the Airport.